aleconcyber/aleconcyber.github.io/docs/python.md

 Output first to second values ( a, b)

 ###Other info
-Lists can contain other lists
+Lists can contain other lists and can be of mixed object types